myrrhkhan/Violet/README.md

 # Vi

-A handwriting to text converter, currently for macOS.
-Designed to work like an on-screen keyboard.
-Built with Tauri.
+A handwriting to text converter.

+## Instructions

+Currently redoing the app from the ground up.
+Backend is not ready yet, frontend, go to client, run yarn install and yarn run dev